 3. It is unethical to issue a report or an appraisal without fully disclosing any interest, present or contemplated, of the maker, his associates or those concerned in having it made.

 4. It is unethical to make reports or appraisals in more than one section or division, thus making it possible to use one part in a manner contrary to the facts.
-When more that one report is necessary to reveal all essential features this fact should be shown on both the original and supplementary reports.
+When more than one report is necessary to reveal all essential features, this fact should be shown on both the original and supplementary reports.

 5. It is unethical to make an appraisal or report under conditions so adverse that it is impossible to secure all pertinent and essential facts.